fmstam/MLS/readme.md

 # Deep reinforcement learning package (MLS)
 ## Why MLS?
 MLS is designed such that it abstracts almost everything.
-Therefore, reqardless of which platform you defined your neural nets, it still can run smoothing.
+Therefore, reqardless of which platform you defined your neural nets, it still can run smoothly.

 Current examples are implemented in **pytorch** but MLS should support any platform nicely.
 I am working on that part.
 I have just worked for two afternoons so far, I am planning to finish it soon, but you can contribute if you want.